sujith3g/sujith3g.github.io/_posts/2016-05-01-How-to-mount-windows-network-shared-folder-to-ubuntu.md

 title: How to mount windows network shared folder to ubuntu.
 ---

-For mounting windows shares in ubuntu using `cifs-utils`.
+For mounting windows shares in ubuntu using [cifs-utils](https://wiki.samba.org/index.php/LinuxCIFS_utils).
 Install cifs utils `sudo apt-get install cifs-utils`.

 for mounting use this command